 The data analytics and AI market is segmented by industry verticals where specific domain expertise is important for success.
-Altair's primary data analytics and AI customer base is banks, insurance companies, health care, and other financial services organizations along with finance departments across most industries including manufacturing.
-As we cross sell into Altair traditional manufacturing customer accounts, we are targeting both the finance departments, leveraging the expertise of our financial markets sales and technical teams, as well as engineering departments looking to apply data analytics and AI to improve designs, manufacturing, warranty, and in-service operations.
-We intend to leverage our existing direct and indirect sales channels in order to support greater market opportunities.
+Altair's primary data analytics and AI customer base is BFSI organizations along with finance departments across most industries including manufacturing.
+As we cross sell into Altair traditional manufacturing customer accounts, we are targeting finance departments, leveraging the expertise of our financial markets sales and technical teams, as well as engineering departments looking to apply data analytics and AI to improve designs, manufacturing, warranty, and in-service operations.
+We are leveraging our existing direct and indirect sales channels to support greater market opportunities.